Technology during World War II: Interwar Period

 Air power was a major concern of Germany and Britain between the wars.
 The trade in aircraft engines continued, with Britain selling hundreds of its best to German firms – which used them in the first generation of aircraft and much improved them for use in later German aircraft.
 These new inventions led the way to major success for the Germans in World War II.

-As always, Germany was at the forefront of internal combustion engine development.
+Germany was at the forefront of internal combustion engine development.
 The laboratory of Ludwig Prandtl at University of Göttingen was the world center of aerodynamics and fluid dynamics in general, until its dispersal after the Allied victory.
 This contributed to the German development of jet aircraft and of submarines with improved underwater performance.
 Meanwhile, the RAF secretly developed the Chain Home radar and Dowding system for defending against enemy planes.

 Induced nuclear fission was discovered in Germany in 1939 by Otto Hahn (and expatriate Jews in Sweden), but many of the scientists needed to develop nuclear power had already been lost, due to Nazi anti-Jewish and anti-intellectual policies.

-Scientists have been at the heart of warfare and their contributions have often been decisive.
+Science has long been relevant to military technology and scientific contributions have often been decisive.
 As Ian Jacob, the wartime military secretary of Winston Churchill, famously remarked on the influx of refugee scientists (including 19 Nobel laureates), "the Allies won the [Second World] War because our German scientists were better than their German scientists".